 Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities

-Welcome to the website for the Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities (the committee).
-The committee is a key part of the Workforce Innovation and Opportunity Act (WIOA), which was signed into law by President Obama on July 22, 2014 to help job seekers — including those with disabilities — access the services they need to succeed in employment and match employers with skilled workers.
-The committee is mandated by section 609 of the Rehabilitation Act of 1973, as amended by section 461 of WIOA.
+Welcome to the website for the Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities (ACICIEID).
+The Advisory Committee is a key part of the Workforce Innovation and Opportunity Act (WIOA), which was signed into law by President Obama on July 22, 2014 to help job seekers — including those with disabilities — access the services they need to succeed in employment and match employers with skilled workers.
+It is mandated by section 609 of the Rehabilitation Act of 1973, as amended by section 461 of WIOA.

 Secretary of Labor Thomas E. Perez with the Committee